Welcome!

 I am a doctoral candidate with the Department of Political Science at the University of California, Santa Barbara.
 I am also a Carl Menger Fellow at the Mercatus Center and a Boren Fellow.
 I was previously an Adam Smith Fellow at the Mercatus Center as well as a Graduate Fellow at the Orfalea Center for Global & International Studies.
 I hold an MA in Political Science from UCSB and a BA in International Studies and French from the University of Wisconsin-Madison.

-My work has been featured in The Diplomat, E-International Relations, Diplomatic Courier, The Journal of International Relations, Peace Studies, and Development, The Global Policy Journal, The International Journal of Interdisciplinary Global Studies, Canadian Foreign Policy Journal, and The International Review of Economics.
+Among other outlets, my work has been featured in The Diplomat; E-International Relations; Diplomatic Courier; The Journal of International Relations, Peace Studies, and Development; The Global Policy Journal; The International Journal of Interdisciplinary Global Studies; Canadian Foreign Policy Journal; Journal of Asian and African Studies; and The International Review of Economics.